Join Our Lab

 Research assistants in the Adolescent Transitions Lab have a wide variety of interests within the realm of developmental psychopathology.
 Past research assistants have submitted original research to peer reviewed publications, attended conferences, and conducted honors theses; several research assistants have gone on to work in education, clinical practice, research and attend doctoral programs in clinical and developmental psychology.

 Our lab is small and requires research assistants to be independent, self-motivated, flexible, and willing to learn.
-Successful research assistants in our lab typically have a strong and clear interest in psychology research, particularly in questions surrounding psychopathology, youth development, and puberty.
-As our research involves deep content knowledge and substantial statistical analysis, we seek applicants who have completed coursework in human development or psychology, research methods (e.g. HD 2830), and statistics (PSYCH 3500 preferred).
+Successful research assistants in our lab typically have a strong and clear interest in psychological research, particularly in questions surrounding psychopathology, youth development, and puberty.
+As our research involves deep content knowledge and substantial statistical analyses, we seek applicants who have completed coursework in human development or psychology, research methods (e.g. HD 2830), and statistics (PSYCH 3500 preferred).
 While these courses are preferred, we recognize that students early on in their Cornell career may not yet have had the opportunity to take these classes and take that into account when reviewing applications.

 How to Apply

-If your application meets the requirements you will be invited to interview.
+If your application meets the requirements, you will be invited to interview.
 We ask accepted applicants to volunteer for the remainder of the fall semester for a trial run before enrolling for credit in the spring.
 Most research assistants enroll in one to three credit hours for elective credit.
 Each credit indicates a commitment of three hours of work in the lab per week (e.g., three credits corresponds to nine hours of work in lab per week).
 We are a small lab and prioritize getting to know our research assistants and building a supportive research team.

 Participate in Research

-The Adolescent Transitions Lab partners with New York State 4-H and the Project for Youth Development and Engagement to conduct research on life changes in girls ages 10-14.
+The Adolescent Transitions Lab partners with New York State 4-H and the Project for Youth Development and Engagement to conduct research on life changes in girls and boys ages 10-14.
 If you are interested in participating in research with us through PRYDE, please visit the PRYDE website for more information.